Mortgage protection insurance vs. life insurance - what's the difference?

 Home and contents insurance

-These policies are designed to cover a physical property and its contents from some forms of damage and burglary.
-They can typically be taken out separately (as standalone building only or contents-only policies) or as a combined building and contents policy.
+Home and contents insurance policies are designed to cover a physical property and its contents from damage and burglary.
+They can be taken out separately as standalone building-only or contents-only policies, or as a combined building and contents policy.

-Unlike the other types of insurance policies mentioned above, a home and contents insurance policy won’t cover you if you are unable to make your home loan repayments, but it could be an option worth considering if you are keen to protect yourself from the financial costs associated with certain types of loss or damage to your home or the possessions in it.
+Unlike some other types of insurance policies, a home and contents insurance policy won’t cover you if you are unable to make your home loan repayments.
+However, a policy could be worth considering if you are keen to protect yourself from the financial costs of loss or damage to your home or possessions.

 - What is life insurance?